Click here for the latest open days

 • The timber used for the frame is oak.
 It is probable that the carpenters would have been trained as shipwrights, perhaps working at one of the ship building yards on the Haven, when not building houses.

+The crown post roof is also visible in the walls of the room.
 This room is the best place to see the medieval crown post roof.

 Upstairs Front Room - Bedroom Area.